- SAP proposes that HANA has advantages in performance versus all other databases with a database that runs 100,000 times faster than any other.

 Let us be clear on this topic.

 SAP does not care if performance increases for customers.
 SAP introduced HANA and says what it does about HANA for one reason, to increase its sales and to push Oracle out of accounts.
-SAP consultants at SAP consulting firms that repeat HANA talking points don’t themselves know if they are true, and also normally don’t care.
-They make statements in order to increase billing hours.
+SAP consultants at SAP consulting firms that repeat HANA talking points don’t themselves know if they are true, and also usually don’t care.
+They make statements to increase billing hours.

-Finally, the general database knowledge inside of SAP, and inside of the consulting firms of SAP consulting firms is quite poor, and at Brightwork, we don’t pay attention to what SAP resources say about HANA because it never matches the data points we receive from SAP customers or the private benchmarking information that we have access to or the evidence and history around HANA performance that we have extensively researched.
+Finally, the general database knowledge inside of SAP, and inside of the consulting firms of SAP consulting firms is quite poor.
+At Brightwork, we don’t pay attention to what SAP resources say about HANA because it never matches the data points we receive from SAP customers.
+Or the private benchmarking information that we have access to or the evidence and history around HANA performance that we have extensively researched.

 - Also, what about non-SAP applications?
 They won’t sit on HANA, so they do have to be integrated and transformed.